Joe Biden's DHS Chief Says He Is Opening New Doors for Migrants

 In addition to improving the process by which unaccompanied children are placed with family or sponsors, we will be issuing a new regulation shortly and taking other measures to implement the long-needed systemic reforms.
 We will shorten from years to months the time it takes to adjudicate an asylum claim while ensuring procedural safeguards and enhancing access to counsel.

 Mayorkas is a lawyer and also a strong supporter of the unpopular claim the United States is a “Nation of Immigrants,” not of Americans.
-So he can argue his immigration expansion plans complied with the nation’s complex and loopholed immigration law, major parts of which have been written by agency regulators and pro-migration judges.
+So he can argue his immigration expansion plans complies with the nation’s complex and loopholed immigration law, major parts of which have been written by agency regulators and pro-migration judges.
 Mayorkas wrote:

 We are keeping our borders secure, enforcing our laws, and staying true to our values and principles …